zoolanders/documentation/src/essentials-for-yootheme-pro/developers/source/custom-source.md

 }
 ```

 The `MySourceQueryType` on the other hand will use the query arguments to resolve and retrieve the source data.
+We
+provide a base `ZOOlanders\YOOessentials\Source\GraphQL\AbstractQueryType` class to help you in building a new Source
+Query.

 ```php
 <?php